 If vaccine status information is collected under a public health direction or other law, that law may contain rules about how it must be stored, what it can be used for, or who it can be disclosed to.

 Can I make a complaint if I think my employer is misusing my vaccination status information?

-If you think your employer is misusing your vaccination status information, you should contact your employer in the first instance to try to resolve the issue.
+If you think your employer is misusing your vaccination status information or improperly collecting it, you should contact your employer in the first instance to try to resolve the issue.
 If it cannot be resolved informally, you should follow the health agency's complaint process and make a written privacy complaint to your employer.

 If this complaint cannot be resolved within 45 business days, you can bring your complaint to the Office of the Information Commissioner.
 If it cannot be resolved by this Office, you will have the right to request it be referred to the Queensland Civil and Administrative Tribunal.